close

 1893—1936

-Charles-René Callewaert was a maverick at the Ghent Academy, where he studied for five years under Jean Delvin and George Minne.
-In his oeuvre there is a clear influence of the changing environments in which he worked and lived.
-He wandered through the bleak and often unsafe alleys of the Patershol, where he had his studio, and was inspired by what he saw in the streets.
-De Daken (1923) shows the view from his painting room in the former Carmelite convent in the historic city center.
+The painter Charles-René Callewaert, born in Ghent, was an outlier at the Academy, where he studied for 5 years under, among others, Jean Delvin and George Minne.
+His oeuvre clearly reflects the influence of the changing environments he inhabited.
+He wandered through the grim and often unsafe alleys of the Patershol, where he had his studio, drawing inspiration from what he saw in the streets.